agu3rra/mynotes/Programming/git/mastering-git/readme.md

 ## Paths
 * `git checkout HEAD <somefile>`: copies somefile from the repo and overwrites it in the index and the working area.

+# History Exploring the Past
+* Using VIM is like being a text surgeon.

+## Commits by other names
+* The default `git log` is not very friendly, so `git log --graph --decorate --oneline`.
+* `git show HEAD^`: show me the parent commit of where HEAD is at now.
+* `git show HEAD^^`: show me the grandpa of the commit where HEAD is at now.
+* `git show HEAD~2`: same as above, going back 2 times.
+You can go back as many times as you like.
+* if you're looking at a merge (2 parents): `git show HEAD~2^2` selects the 2nd parent after going back 2 commits in time.

+## History Forensics
+* `git blame <filename>` allows tracking who changed what when.
+* `git diff HEAD HEAD~2` compare current commit with the one 2 commits ago.

+## Git log
+* `git help log`
+* `git log --patch`: see which changes were introduced (patch)
+* `git log --grep apples --oneline`: filter commits with the word "apples"
+* `git log -Gapples --patch`: see commits that either added or deleted the word "apples".
+* `git log HEAD~5..HEAD^`: list logs from 5 commits ago until the parent of HEAD.
+* `git log dev..master --oneline`: shows all the commits from dev to master.
+All the ones missing from master.